superstrong/who-is-out/README.md

 - Enable `Admin Directory API` and `Calendar API`
 - Click OK

-Now we can create the scripts.
+*Now we can create the script.*

-- Create each of these empty scripts (File -> New -> Script file): `events.gs`, `digest.gs`, `trigger.gs`, `groups.gs`, `compare.gs`, and (optionally) `notification.gs`.
-Copy/paste the contents from here to there, completely overwriting the default myFunction code.
+- Create this empty script (File -> New -> Script file): `ooo.gs`.
+Copy/paste the contents from that file in this repo to your new script, completely overwriting the default `myFunction` code in your new script.
-- In `trigger.gs`, update the `data` configuration and `domainName` variable.
-Optionally, change the defaults on `daysUpdate` and `emailDuration`.
-    - Note: Set the `list` value to something you can test with, such as your own email address
-    - Note: Set the webhook to something you can test with.
-If you are not using the webhook, comment out `notificationDaily` from `daily()`

-#### Configuration data format
-    1. Group the user must belong to
-    2. Secondary calendar used to aggregate outage events for this group
-    3. Distribution list for emailing the outage digest
-    4. Prefix for email digest subject line
-    5. (optional) Webhook for notifying today's human outages

-- In `digest.gs`, replace the `maintainer` and `timezone` variables with your desired values.
-- In `trigger.gs`, run `hourly()` and `daily()` manually.
-This will cause them to prompt you for permission, which you should approve.
-- Make sure a `Sheet1` exists in your Sheet, or change the relevant value for `sheetData` in `trigger.gs`.
+#### Run the triggers
+- Run `updateGroups` (Run -> updateGroups).
+This will aggregate all the subgroups contained by the desired (parent) groups, which will then be used to match users with the parent group even if they are indirect members (members of subgroups).
+If you are prompted for permission to execute the script, you should approve.
+- Run `update`.
+This will update all private and shared calendars.
+Approve any requested permissions.
+- Run `updateAndNotify`.
+This will update all calendars, send the email digest(s), and trigger the webhook(s) if applicable.
+Approve any requested permissions.

 Once you feel like everything is working, you can set it loose.

 ### Set to autopilot
-- Replace the `list` values in `trigger.gs` with your desired distribution addresses.
-- Create an hourly trigger for `hourly()`
+- Create an hourly trigger for `update`
-- Create a daily trigger for `daily()`.
-Even if you trigger it every day, by default the digest will not run on Saturdays, and the chat notification will not run on Saturdays or Sundays.
+- Create a daily trigger for `updateAndNotify`.
+This is commonly set to first thing on a weekday, such as between 7-8am.
+Even if you trigger it every day, default values in the `Setup` tab and group-specific overrides in the `Groups` tab will actually control whether the emails and webhooks are sent.
-- Create a daily trigger for `updateGroups()`.
-This will aggregate all the subgroups contained by the target groups in the `Sheet1` tab, which will then be used by `compare()` to match users with the target group even if they are indirect members (members of subgroups).
+- Create a daily trigger for `updateGroups`.
+It makes sense to set this for after close of business but before the daily `updateAndNotify` job runs -- such as 3-4am.

 ## TODO
-- Refactor the config so the user-defined variables are by themselves in a script
-- Consider using more of the spreadsheet itself for config values
-- Refactor the code everywhere to be less awful now that I am learning about how JS should be written
-- Refactor the syntax to be consistent (clean up the copy/paste sloppiness)
+- Make multiday partialday events work properly.
+Currently an event such as 12:30pm Monday to 10:30am Tuesday will show up on both Monday and Tuesday stating that it runs from 12:30pm-10:30am (huh?)

 ## Contributing